h0plyn/Portfolio/README.md

 ## To Do:

-1. Style Components with Styled-Components
+1. Fix margins and alignment
-2. Add projects feature
+2. Add more information to previous experience
-3. Add past work history feature
+3. Add smooth drop down
+4. Edit 'Read more...' copy
+5. Style 'Read more...' section

 ### Tech

 - React
+- React Hooks
+- Styled-Components
 - Parcel
 - Netlify